paidless/videojs-yt-style/README.md

 ### Progress bar padding

-Add a component to progress bar, Use it to grow user can hover the progress bar size.
+Add a component to progress bar, use it to grow user can hover the progress bar size.

 You can use the `.vjs-progress-bar-padding` css class to set the style.